+Margaret TUITE

-Margaret TUITE Coordinator on the Rights of the Child, European Commission rights of the child.
+Coordinator on the Rights of the Child, European Commission

+Margaret Tuite has been the European Commission coordinator for rights of the child since 1 November 2011 in the unit responsible for fundamental rights and the rights of the child of DG Justice and Consumers, where the focus is on implementation of the EU Agenda for the rights of the child.
 Margaret and a small but dedicated team ensure proactive coordination within the Commission and also with external stakeholders.

-Margaret Tuite has been the European Commission coordinator for rights of the child since 1 November 2011 in the unit responsible for fundamental rights and the rights of the child of DG Justice and Consumers, where the focus is on implementation of the EU Agenda for the

-Regína JENSDÓTTIR
+Regina JENSDÓTTIR